selwynpolit/d9book/book/state.md

 ![Shared tempstore in the database](/images/shared_tempstore1.png)

-And you can see the data owner in the screen shot below:
+And you can see the data owner in the screenshot below:

 ![Shared tempstore data in the database](/images/shared_tempstore2.png)

 #### Injecting tempstore.shared

 If you want to inject the service rather than use it statically, you have to inject `tempstore.shared`. e.g. In the `module.services.yml` file below, we inject 3 services, including the `tempstore.shared`.
 Note that this is actually the `SharedTempStoreFactory` (and not the `SharedTempStore` class itself).
-Remember to derive the "collection" as shown in the php snippet below:
+Remember to derive the "collection" as shown in the PHP snippet below:

 ```yml
 services: